JekoGyulev/stay-connected/README.md

 ---

 <p align="center">
-  Built with ❤️ using Spring Boot · Thymeleaf · Apache Kafka · MySQL
+  Built with ❤️ using Spring Boot
 </p>